jvsteiner/Pyco-op/README.md

 knockout mapping plugin

+knockout-bootstrap 0.2.1

+jquery.csv 0.71

 The helper is set to use a CDN link when config.PRODUCTION == True, and serve from /static otherwise.
 You will need to obtain local copies to work in development mode.

-This project includes templates for registration, signin, password reset, password change, and user profile I based it off mattupstate/flask-security-example, and added some other functionality that I commonly use.
-Hope you find it helpful.

 To create an initial user, populate the config/email.py with working smtp details, then signup. use the admin interface at localhost:5000/admin to add an admin role, and grant it to your user.